-If at all possible you will need to combine the best of tech with human solutions.
+Keeping family and friends connected is so important right now.
 Daily emails or actual hand-written letters – in a world where writing a letter seems to have all but disappeared – is such an easy way to connect and provide real pleasure.

 Perhaps you ‘ve got an old phone in a drawer, or a laptop that you don’t use too much anymore…….. now is the time to get them connected.

 You could start to have open skype sessions – where it’s on the background – perhaps while you cook supper – try to create just general chit chat.

 The Silver Line has an excellent weekly call service as does Age UK.
 You may also find other local befriending/buddy services that provide telephone calls.
 We have also heard of knitting/craft circles by telephone.
 There is probably something for everyone somewhere!
 Befriending organisations such as Re-engage make it their business to provide friendship and support for elderly people.

 Taking usual exercise may not be possible, but there are plenty of ways of keeping healthy; just walking round the garden every day is something.
 Or perhaps indoor exercises for those without outdoor space.
 The NHS for example has videos and exercise plans for a range of needs – from improving flexibility to general fitness.

 The BBC have also announced regular older age fitness programmes.
 Worth the licence fee on its own.

 Keeping elderly relatives busy at home

 Self-isolation is no longer a potential luxury to catch up on boxsets and admin.
 Imposed quarantine possibly over weeks has turned it into something else entirely.